solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00-2_Database_Monitoriing.md

 > For more details about the logging server parameters, including the type of events that can be logged, consult [the documentation.](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-audit-logs)

 Reference [Configure and access audit logs for Azure Database for MySQL in the Azure Portal](https://docs.microsoft.com/azure/mysql/howto-configure-audit-logs-portal) for more information.

+In addition to the views in Azure Monitor, log data collected can be sent to Log Analytics workspaces and then analyzed with [Kusto Query Language (KQL)](https://docs.microsoft.com/azure/data-explorer/kusto/query/) queries to quickly retrieve, consolidate, and analyze collected data.

+Administrators unfamiliar with KQL can find a SQL to KQL cheat sheet [here](https://docs.microsoft.com/azure/data-explorer/kusto/query/sqlcheatsheet) or the [Get started with log queries in Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/log-query/get-started-queries) page.